-This program builds research infrastructure at the state’s two research universities, primarily funding salaries and startup packages for nationally competitive researchers in targeted specialties.
-The program will allow the universities to hire a total of 11 scholars with demonstrated research competitiveness, supported research infrastructure and provided graduate fellowships.
+This program built research infrastructure at West Virginia University and Marshall University primarily funding salaries and startup packages for nationally competitive researchers in targeted specialties.
+The program allowed the universities to hire 11 scholars with demonstrated research competitiveness, supported research infrastructure and provided graduate fellowships.

-This program allows the state’s two research universities to double private gifts that support expansions to research faculty and infrastructure in key areas linked to economic development, health care and job growth.
-This “Bucks for Brains” fund supports research in energy, biotechnology, biomedical, identification technology, material science and engineering, and environmental science.
-Private gifts are matched dollar-for-dollar.
+This program allowed West Virginia University and Marshall University to double private gifts that support expansions to research faculty and infrastructure in key areas linked to economic development, health care and job growth.
+This “Bucks for Brains” fund supports research in energy, biotechnology, biomedical, identification technology, material science and engineering and environmental science.
+Private gifts were matched dollar-for-dollar.

 For more information about the West Virginia Research Trust Fund, click here.